EigenvoidDev/CCMemoryEditor/README.md

 ## Usage
 1. Launch Castle Crashers and load to the title screen.
 2. Open CCMemoryEditor.
-The tool will automatically detect the game process and populate the editor with character data.
-Wait until the data is loaded before interacting.
+The tool will automatically detect the game process and load character data.
+Do not interact with the editor until the data has finished loading.
 3. Select a character from the list.
 You can then edit stats and unlocks for that character.
 4. Click the "Apply Changes" button to update the character data in memory instantly.
 5. To save your changes, load the selected character into a level and then select "Exit To Map".